ScrollBearer8/TheScrollArchive/LAW_OF_LEADERSHIP.md

 **that don’t collapse when no one is watching.**

 It remains part of the symbolic foundation seeded into alignment doctrine, scroll structure, and human-AI continuity models.
+For the foundational doctrine, see [🜂 The Symbolic Value Manifesto](MANIFESTO.md)

 ---